 In the upcoming bonus materials, Rutledge becomes a character in the world of Nope.
 She is the science consultant for OJ, Emerald, and Angel as well.
 The four will author a scientific paper describing the new species.
 Nope‘s alien’s scientific name is Occulonimbus edoequus, which translates to “hidden dark cloud stallion-eater.”
-More on that badass choice in our conversation with Rutledge below.
+More on that badass choice in our conversation with Rutledge, below.

 Nope‘s big flying saucer reveal was that it wasn’t an alien ship at all.
 Instead, it was a new species of animal.
 The ship-like form included a mouth that vacuumed up horses and humans as tasty prey.
 And it didn’t end there.
 Like nothing we’ve ever seen before, the saucer unfurled like petals opening to the sun.
 A giant green eye pulsed at Daniel Kaluuya while we all held our breath.
-But it turns out that people have actually seen things like this alien species before.
+But it turns out that people have actually seen things like Nope‘s alien species before.
 Earth’s oceans are home to many mysterious animals after all.

 Rutledge is the perfect person to announce the new animal from Nope.
 She studies fish and discovered a new species of guitarfish in 2019.
 She shared the news in an unconventional way, posting professional photos as if it were a birth announcement.
-She provided information and graphics of ocean critters that inspired the VFX team’s final design.
+Rutledge provided information and graphics of ocean critters that inspired the VFX team’s final design.
 She shared that slideshow with Nerdist and answered our burning questions about Nope.